MicrosoftDocs/dynamics-365-project-operations/articles/psa/upgrade-to-project-operations-non-stocked.md

     installed.

     Note: Depending on the amount of data in the environment, this upgrade may take several hours to complete.
 The core team managing the upgrade should plan accordningly and execute the upgrade in non-business hours.
-In som einstances, if the data volume is large, the upgrade run should be executed during the weekend.
-The scheduling of this decision should be based on testing in lower environments.
+In some instances, if the data volume is large, the upgrade run should be executed during the weekend.
+The scheduling of this decision should be based upon the testing results in lower environments.

 2. Upgrade any custom solutions as applicable.
 You will likely have made changes to your customizations in the “Testing and Refactoring Customizations” step above, and now is the time to deploy these.

-3. Uninstall the Project Operations Deprecated Components solution.
+3. From **Settings > Solutions**, uninstall the Project Operations Deprecated Components solution.

-    This solution is meant as a temporary solution that existing data model and components are present during upgrade.
+    This solution is intended to be a temporary solution to house the existing data model and components that are present during upgrade.
 Step 2 above should remove all dependencies on these components.
 By removing this solution, you remove all the fields and components no longer used, which allows for a simpler interface and easier integration/extension.